 Although growing a monkey puzzle tree from seeds is not particularly hard, you will need to either purchase the seeds or obtain them from someone who has a mature tree, as the cones do not begin producing viable seeds until the tree is 40 to 50 years old.

 Purchased seeds are the better option because you will be assured that they are female seeds.
-If collecting from mature cones on an existing tree, the female seeds will be fat and plumb rather than the thin and flat shape of the male seeds.
+Monkey puzzle trees are dioecious, meaning that male and female cones appear on separate trees.
+Male cones are elongated and oval, while female cones are large and round.
+If collected from mature cones on an existing tree, the female seeds will be plump and rounded rather than the thin and flat shape of the male seeds.
+If you collect seeds, make sure to sow them right away.

-Soak the seeds in water overnight, then plant in seedling flats filled with potting mix with the pointed tops facing down and the tops exposed.
-Place under a plastic cover and place the flat in a sunny window.
-They require temperatures of 68 degrees Fahrenheit in order to germinate.
-Keep the potting mix moist but now soaking until germination, which can range from a few weeks to two months.
-When the seedlings are large enough, they can be transplanted into individual pots.
-It is typical to grow them in pots for or three years before transplanting them into the garden.
+Soak the seeds in water overnight, then plant in seedling flats filled with potting mix with the pointed tips facing down and the tops exposed.
+Cover with plastic and place the flat in a sunny window.
+The seeds require temperatures of 68 degrees Fahrenheit to germinate.
+Keep the potting mix moist but not soaking until germination, ranging from a few weeks to two months.
+When the seedlings are large enough, you can transplant them into individual pots.
+Grow them in pots for about three years before transplanting them into the garden.
+Make sure to harden off the plants before planting them outside.

 Potting and Repotting Monkey Puzzle Tree

 Like its relative, Norfolk pine, monkey puzzle tree is sometimes grown as a container plant in regions where it cannot survive winters outdoors.
-In cooler climates, it is best to give it plenty of outdoor time during the summer, moving it indoors only for the winter.
-Because these plants are native to mountainous regions near the equator, they need lots of light, and this can be hard to achieve during winter months in northern regions with short days.
+It is best to give it plenty of outdoor time during the summer in cooler climates, moving it indoors only for the winter.
+Because these plants are native to mountainous regions near the equator, they need lots of light, and this can be hard to achieve during winter in northern regions with short days.
 Providing auxiliary lighting may be necessary.
 This plant can be hard to grow as a permanent indoor houseplant.

-Monkey puzzle trees should grow well enough in any well-draining potting mix in a pot with good drainage (any pot material will do).
-Every few years when roots begin poking out of the drainage hole, repot the plant into a larger container with fresh potting mix.
+Monkey puzzle trees should grow in any well-draining potting mix in any type of pot with good drainage.
+When roots begin poking out of the drainage hole every few years, repot the plant into a larger container with fresh potting mix.

 It's a good idea to periodically flush the pot with heavy watering to flush out mineral salts.
 Other than this, keep the potting mix moist but not wet.

-When grown in its established hardiness range, monkey puzzle tree requires no protection against winter cold.
-Gardeners in cold-winter regions who are growing it as a container plant should move it indoors as temperatures begin to dip below freezing.
-For the winter months, a potted tree will need as much light as you can give it.
+Monkey puzzle tree requires no protection against the winter cold when grown in-ground in its established hardiness range.
+Gardeners growing it as a container plant in cold-winter regions should move it indoors as temperatures begin to dip below freezing.
+A potted tree will need as much light as you can give it during the winter months.

 Common Pests & Plant Diseases